helixyte/TheLMA/docs/devguide/newplugin.rst

 .. _resource:

-5.)
+4.)
 Implementing the Resource Classes .....................................

-Resources contain the business logic required for the exposure of a :ref:`model <model>`.
-A resource can either represent an single model.
+Resources contain the business logic required for the exposure of a :ref:`entity <entity>`.
+A resource can either represent a single entity.
 In this case it is called **Member**.
 On the other hand, it may contain several member resources of the same type.
 This type of resource is called **Collection**.